JONSASSE/432-2018/projects/project2/README.md

 - spell-check your work, and have someone else look it over for typographical errors and errors in grammar or syntax, or statements that are unclear.
 - An alternate template or formatting style is acceptable only if it:
     - contains all of the content in these templates, including the restrictions
     - and uses a **dynamic** and attractive table of contents, as these do.
+A dynamic table of contents adjusts to account for the section of the work you're working with, and is not merely a floating table of contents.

 ## Available Times for Presentations